Joint Optical-HI mock catalogues and prospects for upcoming HI surveys: Abstract

 \section{Abstract}

 Atomic hydrogen (\HI) regulates star formation as cold gas fuels star formation.
-It represents a key phase of matter in the baryon cycle involving accretion, feedback, outflows, and gas recycling.
-Redshifted $21$~cm line emission originating from galaxies serves as a key tracer for investigating \HI gas and its dynamics in the interstellar medium (ISM) and circumgalactic medium (CGM), and enables the study of galaxy evolution.
-Nonetheless, direct detections of \HI are currently limited to $z \leq 0.4$ due to the inherently weak $21$~cm emission line.
-Ongoing and upcoming large radio surveys aim to detect $21$~cm emission from galaxies up to $z \gtrsim 1$ with unprecedented sensitivity.
-In current work, we present a novel approach for creating optical-\HI joint mock catalogs for upcoming SKA precursor surveys: MIGHTEE-\HI and LADUMA with MeerKAT and WALLABY with ASKAP.
-Incorporation of optical properties along with \HI in our mock catalogs makes these a powerful tool for making predictions for upcoming surveys and provides a benchmark for exploring the \HI science (e.g., conditional \HIMF and optical-to-\HI scaling relations) expected from these surveys.
-As a case study, we show the use of the joint catalogs for predicting the expected outcome of stacking detection for average \HI mass in galaxies that are below the threshold for direct detection.
-We show that combining stacking observations with the number of direct detections puts a strong constraint on the \HI mass function, especially in the regime where the number of direct detections is small, as often happens near the farther edge of \HI surveys.
-This intermediate step may be used to set priors for the full determination of the \HI mass function.
+It represents a key phase in the baryon cycle.
+Redshifted $21$~cm line emission serves as a key tracer for investigating \HI in the interstellar medium (ISM) and circumgalactic medium (CGM) in distant galaxies, and enables the study of galaxy evolution.
+Direct detections of \HI are currently limited to $z \leq 0.4$ due to the inherently weak $21$~cm emission line.
+Ongoing and upcoming large radio surveys aim to detect $21$~cm emission from galaxies up to $z \gtrsim 1$.
+We present a novel approach for creating optical-\HI joint mock catalogues for upcoming SKA precursor surveys: MIGHTEE-\HI, LADUMA and WALLABY.
+Incorporation of optical properties along with \HI makes these mock catalogues a powerful tool for making predictions for surveys and provides a benchmark for exploring the \HI science (e.g., conditional \HIMF and optical-to-\HI scaling relations) expected from these surveys.
+As a case study, we show the use of the joint catalogues for predicting the expected outcome of stacking detection for average \HI mass in galaxies that are below the threshold for direct detection.
+We show that combining stacking observations with only the number of direct detections puts a strong constraint on the \HI mass function.
+We also show that this can be done separately for parts of the color-magnitude diagram for galaxies, enabling a fine grained study of galaxy evolution.
+This may be used to set priors for the full determination of the \HI mass function.